 Your family doctor (GP) will talk to you about your symptoms and / or your cervical screening (smear) test results.
 He or she may do some tests.
 For example:

 Cervical examination: An instrument called a speculum is gently put into your vagina (like when you have a cervical screening (smear) test) so that the doctor can look at your cervix.

 Internal examination: The doctor puts a gloved finger into your back passage or vagina.
 This because the cervix is close to the bowel and womb, so there may be changes to these parts of the body if you have cervical cancer.

 Your GP will refer you to hospital if they think you need more tests.
 Other tests you might have include:

 Colposcopy: Using a bright light and a colposcope to look at your cervix.
-A colposcope is a large magnifying glass or binoculars that help your doctor to look more closely at the surface of your cervix.
+A colposcope is a large magnifying glass or binoculars that help the special doctor to look more closely at the surface of your cervix.
 This test is done in hospital.

 Examination under anaesthetic (EUA): In this test your doctor can closely examine your cervix and pelvic organs while you are asleep under general anaesthetic.
 Your doctor can check the size of your womb and if the cancer is found only in your cervix.
 This test is not always done.

 Biopsy: A sample of the cells is taken and looked at under a microscope in the lab to see if there are any cancer cells.
 The biopsy can be done during a colposcopy or as part of the EUA.

 A gynaecologist is a doctor who specialises in treating problems with women’s reproductive systems, e.g. vagina, vulva, womb (uterus) and ovaries.

 For more information